Vassiliev invariants for virtual knotoids: The gluing and 0-smoothing invariants

 It seems typical that smoothing of a virtual knotoid diagram at a classical crossing gives less information than gluing of it.
-The following result demonstrate that the invariant $\mathcal{G}(K)$ is stronger than $\mathcal{F}(K)$ and $\mathcal{L}(K)$.
+The following result demonstrate that the gluing invariant $\mathcal{G}(K)$ is stronger than $0$-smoothing invariant $\mathcal{F}(K)$.